NeoPhukubye/Kasi_Compass/README.md

                  -> prints a ready-to-paste LocalizedStory block for the reviewer to commit
 ```

 The guardrails are covered by tests (`backend/tests/test_translation_tool.py`), including one that parses `api.py` to assert the running service imports neither the translation tool nor any AI SDK.
-Running the app with `GEMINI_API_KEY` unset is a **supported, fully-functional state**: the API returns human-reviewed stories with no key and no network, which is what makes the TRL 4 "no AI in the request path" claim verifiable rather than aspirational.
+Running the app with `GEMINI_API_KEY` unset is a **supported, fully-functional state**: the API returns human-reviewed stories with no key and no network, and the Route Guide answers purely from its corpus (`"ai_used": false`), which is what makes the TRL 4 "no AI in the request path" claim verifiable rather than aspirational.

 > **Note on the map:** the map deliberately uses **MapLibre GL JS with OpenStreetMap tiles**, not Google Maps.
 This needs no API key and no billing account, so the animated map works offline in the lab and can't leak a key from public frontend JavaScript.
 A Google Maps key shipped in `frontend/js/` would be readable by anyone and billable by anyone — so the map stays on MapLibre.